trpc/trpc/examples/.experimental/next-app-dir/README.md

 > - using `@trpc/client` directly in components (both RSC and non-RSC)
 > - use `@trpc/next` for client components

+**Warning**
+Don't use the structure in production unless you are okay with large refactoring.

 ### Current progress

 - [x] Proof of concept of RSC support